Mpemba Effect in Many-Body Systems Near Equilibrium: Nonreciprocal systems

-\textit{Non-reciprocal systems.}-- When reciprocity is broken, the relaxation matrix $M$ is no longer symmetric.
+The nonreciprocal relaxation operators considered here are closely related, at a mathematical level, to non-detailed-balance Markov generators investigated in previous studies of the Mpemba effect~\cite{Lu}.
+In both cases the relaxation operator is generally non-symmetric and the dynamics cannot be described by a gradient flow.
+The present framework extends this perspective beyond stochastic dynamics to general linear many-body systems, including thermal, mechanical, electrical and active networks.
+This broader setting naturally highlights the role of non-normality and the associated biorthogonal geometry of left and right eigenvectors in shaping anomalous relaxation.
+When reciprocity is broken, the relaxation matrix $M$ is no longer symmetric.
 Although stability still requires $\mathrm{Re}\,\lambda_k>0$ for all eigenvalues, the operator is generally non-normal, $MM^\dagger \neq M^\dagger M$.
 Then, right and left eigenvectors differ and form a biorthogonal basis.
-The spectral decomposition of the dynamic matrix reads
+The propagator admits the spectral decomposition

 so that modal amplitudes are determined by projections onto the left eigenvectors,